pamdx/FM_imputation/README.md

 ## Historical average

-Historical average estimates of employment are the mean of the x previous consecutive years of official data, where x is a positive number defined by the user (by default, 5).
+Historical average estimates of employment are the mean of the x previous consecutive years of official data, where x is a positive integer defined by the user (by default, 5).
 Note that these estimates will not be generated if less than x previous consecutive years of official data are available.

 ## Historical growth

-Historical growth estimates of employment are an extrapolation based on the [compound annual growth rate](https://en.wikipedia.org/wiki/Compound_annual_growth_rate) (CAGR) of the x previous consecutive years of official data, where x is a positive number defined by the user (by default, 5).
+Historical growth estimates of employment are an extrapolation based on the [compound annual growth rate](https://en.wikipedia.org/wiki/Compound_annual_growth_rate) (CAGR) of the x previous consecutive years of official data, where x is a positive integer defined by the user (by default, 5).
 Note that these estimates will not be generated if less than x previous consecutive years of official data are available.

 ## Backward dragging